GB-Gas Heat Input Calculator

 What is the difference between heat input and heat output?
 Heat input is the energy added to a system, while heat output is the energy lost or transferred from the system.
 The difference between them represents the system’s heat gain or loss.

-See also Compound Interest Calculator Weekly
+See also Walk-On Glass Thickness Calculator

 What is the formula for gas usage?
 Gas usage is typically calculated using the formula: